Optimized Speculative Sampling for GPU Hardware Accelerators: Conclusions

 \section{Conclusions}

 We introduced two optimization methods to accelerate speculative sampling for autoregressive models on hardware accelerators.
-By computing significant portions of intermediate matrices across multiple GPU threads within thread blocks and by minimizing slow read and write operations across the memory hierarchy, our exact optimization method led to improved sampling speed without compromising accuracy.
+By computing significant portions of intermediate matrices across multiple GPU threads within thread blocks, our exact optimization method led to improved sampling speed without compromising accuracy.
 Additionally, we employed an approximation technique using element-wise sigmoid instead of softmax, to enable parallel computation of probabilities.
 This approximation further accelerated the decoding process but resulted in a small degradation of sampling quality.